EnglishPost.org

 Questions to think about:

-1. What kinds of things have you found interesting recently?
+1. What things have you found interesting recently?

 2. What situations have you felt confused by recently?